-THE PRIORY BELVOIR ACADEMY
+PRIORY BELVOIR ACADEMY

-ADMISSION ARRANGEMENTS for 2021
+ADMISSION ARRANGEMENTS for 2022

-- The admission authority for the Priory Belvoir Academy is The Priory Federation of Academies Trust ("the Trust").
-These admission arrangements were determined by the Trust on 9 December 2019.
+The admission authority for Priory Belvoir Academy is The Priory Federation of Academies Trust ("the Trust").
+These admission arrangements were determined by the Trust on 7 December 2020.
 They form part of the Trust's admission policy.
 In drawing up the arrangements, the Trust has followed statutory guidance from the government in the School Admissions Code.
-You can find the code at: www.gov.uk/government/publications/school-admissions-code--2. - The Trust will consider all applications for places at The Priory Belvoir Academy.
-Where we receive fewer applications than the published admission number in the relevant year group, we will offer places to all those who have applied.
+You can find the code at: www.gov.uk/government/publications/school-admissions-code--2.